Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * More reasonable naming of user referencing standard fields.
 * Use more readable YAML syntax for argument lists (#900).
 * Introduced `GeographicalTrait` and `EntityWorkflowTrait` removing redundancies in entity classes (#890).
+* Moved automatic archiving from bootstrap file into helper class (#909).

 ## ModuleStudio 0.7.0 (Jan 1, 2017)